-- Impedance (kΩ) – Impedance for each electrode and well-wide average.
+- Resistance (kΩ) – Impedance for each electrode and well-wide average.

 - Number of Covered Electrodes – Quantifies the coverage in each well.

-- Viability Map – Just like the Activity Map in MEA mode, the Viability Map allows you to visualize cell viability and cell coverage in real-time.
+- Viability Map – Just like the Activity Map, the Viability Map allows you to visualize cell viability and cell coverage in real-time.

 The AxIS Metric Plotting Tool allows rapid visualization of experiment results and organization of endpoints according to treatment condition.
 This tool imports the endpoints generated by AxIS Navigator, the Neural Metric Tool, and the Cardiac Analysis Tool, along with the plate map, and calculates % change relative to baseline for each well, averages replicates, and generates plots comparing treatment conditions or time points.
 It is easy to view different endpoints with a single click, facilitating data exploration.
 For neural files, the tool automatically generates a PDF report containing experiment results.

 Did your cells die or simply stop firing?
 Is the culture less active, or are clumps and bare spots giving a false impression?
 Cell health and function go hand-in-hand in understanding drug responses and disease.
 With the MEA Viability Module, you can now track cell viability and coverage from the same microelectrodes used to measure electrical function.